Coldplay: 2011–2012: Mylo Xyloto

-The band finished recording the new album in mid-2011.
-When Martin and Champion were interviewed by BBC Radio and asked about the album's lyrical themes, Martin replied "It's about love, addiction, OCD, escape and working for someone you don't like."
+The band finished recording their new album in mid-2011.
+When Martin and Champion were interviewed by BBC Radio and asked about the album's lyrical themes, Martin replied "It's about love, addiction, OCD, escape and working for someone you don't like".
 When asked whether or not their fifth album would be out by the summer, Martin and Champion said that there was plenty of work to be done before releasing it.
-They confirmed several festival appearances before its release date, including a headlining spot at the 2011 Glastonbury Festival, T in the Park, Austin City Limits Music Festival, Rock in Rio, and Lollapalooza festival.
+They confirmed several festival appearances before its release date, including a headlining spot at the 2011 Glastonbury Festival, T in the Park, Austin City Limits Music Festival, Rock in Rio and Lollapalooza festival.

-In an interview on 13 January 2011, Coldplay mentioned two new songs would be included on their upcoming fifth album, "Princess of China" and "Every Teardrop Is a Waterfall".
-In a February interview Parlophone president Miles Leonard told HitQuarters that the band were still in the studio working on the album and that he expected the final version would appear "towards the autumn of this year".
+In an interview on 13 January 2011, Coldplay mentioned that two new songs would be included on their upcoming fifth album, "Princess of China" and "Every Teardrop Is a Waterfall".
+In a February interview, Parlophone president Miles Leonard told HitQuarters that the band were still in the studio working on the album and that he expected the final version would appear "towards the autumn of this year".
 On 31 May 2011, Coldplay announced that "Every Teardrop Is a Waterfall" was the first single for the fifth album.
 It was released on 3 June 2011.
 The band presented five new songs at festivals during the summer of 2011, "Charlie Brown", "Hurts Like Heaven", "Us Against the World", "Princess of China" and "Major Minus".

-On 12 August 2011, Coldplay announced via their official website that Mylo Xyloto was the new album title, and that it would be released on 24 October 2011.
+On 12 August 2011, Coldplay announced via their official website that Mylo Xyloto was the new album title and that it would be released on 24 October 2011.
 On 12 September the band released "Paradise", the second single from their upcoming album Mylo Xyloto.
-On 23 September 2011, tickets for Coldplay's European tour officially went on sale.
-Demand proved to be very high with most venues selling out in seconds.
-Mylo Xyloto was released on 24 October 2011, it received mixed to positive reviews and topped the charts in over 34 countries.
+On 23 September 2011, tickets for Coldplay's European tour went on sale; the high demand led venues to be sold out in seconds.
+Mylo Xyloto was released on 24 October 2011.
+It received positive reviews and topped the charts in over 34 countries.